-Too many women are willing victims in domestic violence by making and accepting excuses:
+Too many women are willing victims of domestic violence by making and accepting excuses:

 Which excuse are you accepting?
 How are you a willing victim in domestic violence?

 Relationships are never perfect and always take work.
 Healthy relationships have problems at times but never includes aggression or violence.
 Domestic violence can also include:

 Domestic Violence can also involve threats against or involving the children.
 Any race, age, sex, sexual orientation, or socio-economic class can be involved in domestic violence.
 Domestic violence usually is a cycle involving a tension-building phase, an explosive phase, and a honeymoon phase.

 During the tension phase an increase in anger and frustration is seen.
 Incidents of name-calling, insults, pinching, pushing,or other injurious behaviors increase.
 An increased demand for control and power such as demanding accounting of time spent away from home, money spent, or people you have interacted with may also be noticed.
 The tension phase can last for lengthy periods of time or may not occur at all before the explosive phase begins.

 During the explosive phase, physical injury and damage to the home occur.
 Each episode increases in intensity, time, or injuries occurring.
 The explosive phase may not have a build up of tension.
 Violent acts may appear to "come out of the blue" or it may be a relief that the violence has finally happened.
 The initial act of violence can be minor injury or significant enough for hospitalization.

 The honeymoon phase, following the violent incident, may include apologies, promises, or gifts.
 As the relationship progresses, the honeymoon phase decreases in time.